NSA Suite B Cryptography

+In addition, "[d]uring the transition to the use of elliptic curve cryptography in ECDH and ECDSA, DH, DSA and RSA can be used with a 2048-bit modulus to protect classified information up to the SECRET level."

+In 2015, NSA replaced Suite B with the Commercial National Security Algorithm Suite (CNSA).
+The general selection of algorithms types remain unchanged.
+DSA was removed.
+DH and RSA were reclassified as "supported" instead of "legacy" with the minimum modulus size raised to 3072 bits.
+In 2018, the Suite B IETF RFC documents were reclassified as historical.

 History

 In December 2006, NSA submitted an Internet Draft on implementing Suite B as part of IPsec.
 This draft had been accepted for publication by IETF as RFC 4869, later made obsolete by RFC 6379.

 Certicom Corporation of Ontario, Canada, which was purchased by BlackBerry Limited in 2009, holds some elliptic curve patents, which have been licensed by NSA for United States government use.
 These include patents on ECMQV, but ECMQV has been dropped from Suite B. AES and SHA had been previously released and have no patent restrictions.
 See also RFC 6090.

 As of October 2012, CNSSP-15 stated that the 256-bit elliptic curve (specified in FIPS 186-2), SHA-256, and AES with 128-bit keys are sufficient for protecting classified information up to the Secret level, while the 384-bit elliptic curve (specified in FIPS 186-2), SHA-384, and AES with 256-bit keys are necessary for the protection of Top Secret information.

 However, as of August 2015, NSA indicated that only the Top Secret algorithm strengths should be used to protect all levels of classified information.

 In 2018 NSA withdrew Suite B in favor of the CNSA.